ivan-markov-666/selenium-custom-java-frame/README.md

 5. Download the last version of chromedriver.exe, geckodriver.exe etc.
 6. Download and install Chrome and Firefox browsers and make sure that you start them once after the installation.
 7. Clone the repository.
-8. Put downloaded web-drivers from step 5 inside the "drivers" folder at the project's root.
+8. Put downloaded WebDrivers from step 5 inside the "drivers" folder at the project's root.
 9. Open the automation framework by your IDE.
 10. Read the readme.rd file to understand how to use the framework.
 11. Enjoy and automate with pleasure!